 TextPad

-Wednesday 17 September 2003This is exactly 21 years old.
+Wednesday 17 September 2003This is more than 21 years old.
 Be careful.

 Ben Poole mentioned TextPad in a comment to my recent power tools posting.
 I tried it, and am now hooked.
 I recommend it.